ihmeuw/vivarium_research/docs/source/gbd2017_models/risk_attributable_causes/vitamin_a_deficiency/index.rst

 Relative Risks
 ^^^^^^^^^^^^^^

-The affected causes with the Vitamin A deficiency cause in GBD 2017 include :ref:`lower respiratory infections <2017_cause_lower_respiratory_infections>`, :ref:`diarrhoeal diseases <2017_cause_diarrhea>`, :ref:`measles
+The causes affected by the Vitamin A Deficiency risk in GBD 2017 include :ref:`lower respiratory infections <2017_cause_lower_respiratory_infections>`, :ref:`diarrhoeal diseases <2017_cause_diarrhea>`, and :ref:`measles
 <2017_cause_measles>`.
 The relative risks for these causes appear in Table 4 on
 p.
 112 of [GBD-2017-Risk-Appendix-VAD]_, copied here for reference: